esatbayhan/avai/README.md

 # Autonomous Vehicles and Artificial Intelligence

+## Archived
+This repository has been archived.
+As the course has been finished there won't be any updates or bug fixes.

 ## Start Working
 - Follow the emanual of TurtleBot3 to install all tools (use foxy)
   - [emanual.robotis.com](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup)